Contents

 • Pleural fluid

-Biology is perhaps the most interesting subject because it refers to the chemical expression of life, be it humans, animals, plants or microbes.
-No other branch of science has as much application as biology in the fields of medicine, health, veterinary medicine, agricultural bioengineering and technology.
+Biology is perhaps the most fascinating subject because it refers to the chemical expression of life, be it humans, animals, plants, or microbes.
+No other branch of science has as much application as biology in the fields of medicine, health, veterinary medicine, agricultural bioengineering, and technology.
 This requires a completely different approach to the biochemistry literature.

 There are many biology books on the market.
-Some are only important if the other is used, and few books cover both topics together.
+Some books only hold significance when combined with others, and only a few comprehensively cover both topics.
 Therefore, students studying biology have to rely on many books to gain comprehensive knowledge of the subject during college classes.

-This book, ‘Biochemistry’ is unique and focuses on the fundamentals and applications of biology.
-This book is basically a combination of medical science and quality, written entirely to meet the requirements of undergraduate courses in medicine, dentistry, pharmacy, health sciences and other fields (agriculture, veterinary medicine, etc.) where students study biology as one of the basic sciences. topics.
+This book, ‘Biochemistry,’ is unique and focuses on the fundamentals and applications of biology.
+This book is basically a combination of medical science and quality, written entirely to meet the requirements of undergraduate courses in medicine, dentistry, pharmacy, health sciences, and other fields (agriculture, veterinary medicine, etc.) where students study biology as one of the basic sciences.

-It is not right to explain here how and when the book was born.
-The entire book was written in the early hours of the morning (between 2 and 6 a.m., when the world is most asleep), and I do intellectual work during these hours.
-Fresh thoughts and new ideas full of creative ideas after a good night’s sleep helped me a lot in writing this book.
-My wife begged me not to write about diabetes, cancer and AIDS at home.
-In his opinion, I did my best to write these articles in my spare time at the department.
-But when I went through them in my serene mood of the early morning hours, I had to discard them in disappointment and rewrite them.
-Truly, each page of this book was conceived in darkness and born at daybreak!
+It is inappropriate to explain how and when the book came to be here.
+I wrote the entire book in the early hours of the morning (between 2 and 6 a.m., when most people are asleep), using this time for intellectual work.
+Having fresh thoughts and new ideas after a good night’s sleep greatly aided me in writing this book.
+My wife begged me not to write about diabetes, cancer, and AIDS at home.
+According to him, I made every effort to write these articles during my free time at the department.
+However, when I reread them in the peaceful hours of the morning, I was disappointed and had to rewrite them.
+Indeed, I conceived each page of this book in the darkness and gave birth to it at dawn!
 This textbook is a distillation of my knowledge and teaching experience in biochemistry, acquired during the past 25 years.
-It contains predigested information on biochemistry for good understanding, assimilation and reproducibility.
-Each page is crafted with a fine eye.
-The ultimate purpose of this book is to equip the reader with comprehensive knowledge in biochemistry with reference to basic as well as applied aspects.
+It contains predigested information on biochemistry for excellent understanding, assimilation, and reproducibility.
+A fine eye crafts each page.
+The ultimate goal of this book is to provide the reader with a comprehensive understanding of biochemistry, covering both basic and applied aspects.

 Download For Free in PDF Format